Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 What is attribution modeling (and why most marketers get it wrong)

-Attribution modeling is the set of rules that determines which marketing touchpoint gets credit for a conversion.
-A conversion can be anything you care about: a purchase, a signup, a form submission, a demo booking.
+Attribution modeling is the set of rules that decides which marketing touchpoint gets credit for a conversion.
+A conversion is whatever you care about: a purchase, a signup, a form submission, a demo booking.

 The concept is simple.
-The execution is where everything falls apart.
+The execution is where it falls apart.

-So when someone finally converts, which touchpoint deserves the credit?
-The first blog post that introduced them to your brand?
-The email that kept them engaged?
-The Google search that brought them back when they were ready to buy?
+So someone finally converts.
+Which touchpoint earned it?
+The blog post that introduced them?
+The email that kept them warm for weeks?
+The Google search that brought them back the day they were ready to buy?

 Every attribution model explained (with the actual math)